 The difference between the interest you would have paid on your current credit card account and the interest you will be paying on your new balance transfer credit card (taking in to account the annual fee) is the amount of money you will save by doing the balance transfer.

-How to avoid making a mistake when doing a balance transfer
+Tips on avoiding a mistake when doing a balance transfer

-- Don’t spend on your new balance transfer credit card.
 When you go to spend on your new balance transfer credit card the interest free days feature on the credit card won’t be active.
 You need to have your balance completely paid off from the prior statement period in order to ensure you have this feature.

 Watch our video of finder.com.au founder Fred Schebesta explaining how interest free days work

-- Pay attention to balance transfer revert rates.
 At the end of the balance transfer period the interest rate that you will be charged is either the standard interest rate or the cash advance interest rate.
 Click the “More” button next to each card in the comparison table to visit the review page where we list the “Balance Transfer Revert Rate”.